dustinpfister/blog_posts/_posts/threejs-data-texture.md

 ### version numbers matter

-The version of threejs that I was using when I first wrote this posr was r135
+The version of threejs that I was using when I first wrote this post was r135

 ### The source code in this post is up on Github